loopstick/ESP32_Tutorial/README.md

 2. Open Arduino software (IDE)

 3. Select _Tools -> Board_
-   - You have an Uno.
+   - You have a Adafruit ESP32 Feather.

 4. Select _Tools -> Serial Port_
    - Windows?
 Chose the largest COM number
      - No COMs?
 Raise your hand for help or visit [troubleshooting](http://arduino.cc/en/Guide/Troubleshooting)
    - Mac OS X?
-Chose either usbmodem
+Chose /dev/cu.SLAB_USDtoUART
      - No usbmodem?
 Raise your hand for help or visit [troubleshooting](http://arduino.cc/en/Guide/Troubleshooting)
    - Linux?
 There is only one choice